mwidjaja1/DSOnMacARM/README.md

 To install Miniforge, use the installer link at https://conda-forge.org/blog/posts/2020-10-29-macos-arm64/ and then install it in your normal terminal.
 Remember not to run this in a Rosetta Terminal, if you created one, because this installer script can run in your regular ARM terminal.

 That said even though it has Conda, that doesn't mean all packages are ARM ready -- only some are.
-The quick way to see what packages are available for ARM are if you:
+The quick way to see what packages may be available for ARM are if you:

 1. See a package made by conda-forge (https://anaconda.org/conda-forge) AND
-2. That package has an architecture of `osx-arm64` or `noarch` (though `noarch` is not guaranteed to work -- of note, JupyterLab did not work).
+2. That package has an architecture of `osx-arm64` or `noarch` (note that while these will install on ARM, these are not guaranteed to work -- of note, JupyterLab did not work).

 If your package meets both requirements, you can install it by running `conda -c conda-forge <PACKAGE>` once you have Miniforge installed.